Mortgage Contracts and Underwater Default: Numerical Analysis

 \end{rem}

-We begin our numerical experiments by investigating the effect of $\alpha$ upon the APRM contract value.
-Here, Figure \ref{F:srm_alpha_maps} shows the map $\alpha\to V^{P}(H_t;\alpha)$ for three different values of $H_t$, at a future time $t>0$, and using $m^P=m_0$ (recall that $H_0=1$ and in the perpetual case, the contract value depends on time only through $H$).
-Here we see that $\alpha$ has a minimal effect on the contract value, with $V^P$ only visibly increasing in $\alpha$ in the high house state/low benefit rate case.
-This is because if $\alpha$ exceeds the threshold $\alpha^*$ from Propositions \ref{P:APRM_P1} and \ref{P:APRM_P2} ($\alpha^*=7.66\%$ for low $\delta$ and $\alpha^*=1.4\%$ for high $\delta$), the borrower never prepays the APRM when $h>1$, and hence the contract value is constant in $\alpha$.
-However, even for $\alpha$ below $\alpha^*$, the high state prepayment boundary $h_2$ for the APRM is large enough to ensure a minimal dependence of the contract value on $\alpha$.
-Therefore, we see that a) in the high utility case, the threshold $\alpha^*$ above which $\alpha$ has no effect on the contract value is very small, and b) in all cases, even below $\alpha^*$ the contract value is essentially insensitive to $\alpha$.
+We begin by investigating the sensitivity of the APRM contract value to $\alpha$.
+Figure \ref{F:srm_alpha_maps} shows the map $\alpha\to V^{P}(h;\alpha)$ for three different values of $h$ (recall that $H_0=1$ so the different values of $h$ correspond to $H_t$ at some future time $t>0$.).
+We see that $\alpha$ has a minimal effect on the contract value, with $V^P$ only visibly increasing in $\alpha$ for the high house state.
+This is because if $\alpha$ exceeds the threshold $\alpha^*$ from Propositions \ref{P:APRM_P1} and \ref{P:APRM_P2} (in this case, $\alpha^* = 10.1\%$ (high $\delta$) or $\alpha^* = 28.2\%$ (low $\delta$)), the borrower never prepays the APRM when $h>1$, and the contract value only depends on $\alpha$ through turnover, and not strategic default.
+However, even for $\alpha < \alpha^*$, the high state prepayment boundary $h_2$ for the APRM is large enough to ensure a minimal dependence of $V^P$ on $\alpha$.